Chuck Palahniuk: "Guts" and Haunted

-While on his 2003 tour to promote his novel, Diary, Palahniuk read to his audiences a short story entitled "Guts", a sensational tale of accidents involving masturbation, which appears in his book, Haunted.
+While on his 2003 tour to promote his novel Diary, Palahniuk read to his audiences a short story entitled "Guts", a sensational tale of accidents involving masturbation, which appears in his book Haunted.
 The story begins with the author telling his listeners to inhale deeply and that "this story should last about as long as you can hold your breath."
 It was reported that 40 people had fainted listening to the readings while holding their breath.
 Playboy magazine later published the story in their March 2004 issue and Palahniuk offered to let them publish another story along with it, but the publishers found the second work too disturbing to publish.
 On his tour to promote Stranger than Fiction: True Stories during the summer of 2004, he read "Guts" to audiences again, bringing the total number of fainters up to 53 (and later up to 60 while on tour to promote the softcover edition of Diary).
 In the fall of that year, he began promoting Haunted, and continued to read "Guts".
 In June 2005, Palahniuk noted that his number of fainters was up to 67.
-The last fainting occurred on May 28, 2007, in Victoria, British Columbia, Canada, where five people fainted, one of whom fell and hit his head on the door while trying to leave the auditorium.
-Since then audio recordings of his readings of the story have been circulated on the Internet.
-In the afterword of the latest edition of Haunted, Palahniuk reported that Guts had been responsible for 73 fainting events.

 At a 2005 appearance in Miami, Florida, during the Haunted tour, Palahniuk commented that Haunted represented the last of a "horror trilogy" (including Lullaby and Diary).
 He also indicated that his then-forthcoming novel, Rant, would be the first of a "science fiction trilogy".

 In 2008, Palahniuk spent a week at the Clarion West Writers Workshop, instructing eighteen students about his writing methods and theory of fiction.